djiang3/Battleship_Game/README.md

 points on a ship have been hit, a statement appears on the terminal indicating the ship.
 Once a player loses all of his/her ships, the game ends, displaying the winner of the game.
 The game closes with a click on the canvas of the winner's shot board.
-The game closes with a click on the canvas of the winner's shot board.

 ********How To Run********